 While most people are born with two kidneys, we can survive with one.
 That is how individuals are able to be living kidney donors, and help save the lives of a loved one or even a complete stranger.

 - The kidney is the most commonly transplanted organ.
-More than 89,000 patients currently await kidney transplants in the U.S.
+For the first time, the number of patients currently awaiting kidney transplants in the U.S. exceeds 100,000.

 - Of those on the waiting list, more than one-third will wait three or more years for a transplant.

 The liver is the largest organ in the body.
 It is a complex organ responsible for hundreds of crucial functions such as the breakdown of harmful substances in our blood and the production of bile that aids in digestion.

 Liver failure can be caused from viral infections, genetic disorders or even alcoholism.
 These liver diseases lead to cirrhosis, which creates scar tissue that blocks the flow of blood and thus impedes its functions.
 Primary biliary atresia, a malformation of the liver’s bile ducts, is the most common disease leading to transplant in young children.

 Most liver transplants involve transplanting the entire liver, where the diseased liver is removed and replaced with a healthy one.
 But it is possible to transplant part of a liver, as the organ can regenerate itself within the body.
 This is how it is possible for people to be living liver donors, as both the transplanted lobe and the donor’s lobe will grow in their respective bodies.

 - Hepatitis C is the most common cause of liver failure leading to liver transplantation.

 - A liver donated by an adult can often be split and transplanted into two people.